rbauduin/mbdetect/README.md

 - IP of client: compare ip seen by server with ip of client
 - FTP connection
 - FTP connection with round robin scheduler and commands on each path.
+- HTTP redirect

+## What to validate in tests

+- content-length
+- http headers received by server
+- http headers received by client
+- port numbers in subsequent queries (identical for keep-alive, different for closing)
+- http response
+- hash of content

+## Test-run description

+Client contacts server.
+Here's what happens

+- registers the run
+- downloads the tests definition file
+- server sets up stuff to collect the run's data

+The client gets a run-id back.

+Then the client starts to send the requests to the server.
+Here's how it works:

+- client send request.
+Needs to contain run-id, test-id and query-number.
+- server gets requests, records in the run's data the test-id, query-number, and the query received.
+QUESTION: does the server already validate the headers received?
+It then handles the request and sends the response.
+QUESTION: does the response include what the server got in as request so the client can do a comparison?
+- client gets response, validates results.
+If this was the last query of the test, send result to the server.
+If not, repeat this cycle with the next query of the test.

+## Tests description

 ### Non-responsive HTTP